Rich-Harris/vite-top-level-await-repro/README.md

 # vite-top-level-await-repro

-Illustration of issues around use of top-level await in Vite apps
+Illustration of issues around use of top-level await in Vite apps: https://github.com/vitejs/vite/issues/5013

 ## Top-level await doesn't work in SSR